borntofrappe/Learn-SVG-by-Building-a-Solar-System/README.md

 Introduce campers @freecodecamp to SVG syntax.

+## Project Structure

+- in the **Final Project** folder you find the `index.html` and `style.css` files ultimately describing the finished project.
+A live demo will also be provided on CodePen.

+- in the **Stepped Project** folder you find multiple sub-folders describing the steps leading up to the finished project.
+Following freeCodeCamp's guidelines, each step describes one concept and one concept only.
+To ease the organization of the project, the folders are also labeled in increments, and specify the task in their title (something akin to `01-add-svg-element`, `02-size-svg-element`).

 ## Data

-The project relies on accurate information regarding the size of the planets and their distance from our central star, the sun.
-Data is collected from [this helpful factsheet @NASA](https://nssdc.gsfc.nasa.gov/planetary/factsheet/planet_table_ratio.html) and organized in the following tables.
+The project relies on accurate information regarding the size of the planets in our solar system, as well as their distance from our central star, the sun.
+Data is drawn from [this helpful factsheet @NASA](https://nssdc.gsfc.nasa.gov/planetary/factsheet/planet_table_ratio.html) and organized in the following tables.

 ### Radius